chaos-polymtl/lethe/doc/source/parameters/resolved_cfd-dem/resolved_cfd-dem.rst

 Mesh refinement
 ---------------------
-The mesh is refined on multiple occasions during the simulations, and it can me slightly confusing to understand the sequence of refinement.
+The mesh is refined on multiple occasions during the simulations, and it can be slightly confusing to understand the sequence of refinement.
 There are 3 pre-simulation refinement steps.
 The one that occurs first is the **global mesh refinement**.
 It is set by the ``initial refinement`` parameter in the ``mesh`` subsection.
 The second refinement occuring is inside the **box refinement zone**, set by the ``initial refinement`` in the ``box refinement`` subsection.
 Lastly, the **particle hypershell zone** is refined, defined by the ``initial refinement`` parameter in the ``particles`` subsection.
 Therefore, the hypershell zone around each particle is refined ``mesh``:``initial refinement`` + ``box``:``initial refinement`` + ``particle``:``initial refinement`` times before the simulations starts.